 Minnesota governor signs bill to legalize marijuana, effective this summer

-ST. PAUL, Minnesota (AP) — Surrounded by dozens of people wearing green clothes, Minnesota Democratic Gov. Tim Walz signed a bill Tuesday to legalize recreational marijuana for people over the age of 21, making Minnesota the 23rd state to legalize the substance for adults.
+ST. PAUL, Minnesota (AP) — Surrounded by dozens of cheering people in green clothes, Minnesota Democratic Gov. Tim Walz signed a bill Tuesday to legalize recreational marijuana for people over the age of 21, making Minnesota the 23rd state to legalize the substance for adults.

+“This has been a long journey with a lot of folks involved,” Walz said.

-Former Gov. Jesse Ventura, who supported legalization when he served from 1999-2003, attended the signing ceremony.
-Walz said in November that Ventura would be invited because Ventura was one of the first governors in the country to support legalization.
+Among them was one of the first governors in the U.S. to openly support marijuana legalization.

+“For me personally, it’s very wonderful to see a dream of yours over 20 years ago finally happen today, and I’m still alive to see it,” said Jesse Ventura, Minnesota’s governor from 1999-2003.

-Under the new law, it will be legal by Aug.
+Under the new law, cannabis will be legal by Aug.
 1 to possess, use and grow marijuana at home.
 Possession of cannabis flower will be limited to 2 pounds (0.9 kilos) at home and 2 ounces (56 grams) in public.
-Stricter caps will be placed on cannabis products with concentrated THC.
+Other possession caps include 800 milligrams of THC in gummies and other edibles and 8 grams of cannabis concentrate.

 Retail sales at dispensaries will probably be at least a year away.
 Once licensed, stores will charge sales tax plus a 10% cannabis tax.